towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 sendTime = PsychRTBox\('EngagePulseTrigger \[, handle\]\);
 sendTime = PsychRTBox\('EngageTRTrigger \[, handle\]\);

-\-\- Engage trigger input on the box for reception of a one\-shot trigger signal.
+-- Engage trigger input on the box for reception of a one-shot trigger signal.
 This function will return immediately after submitting the request to the box.
-It may take up to 5 msecs worst\-case until the trigger input is really enabled.
+It may take up to 5 msecs worst-case until the trigger input is really enabled.
 If you want to wait for the trigger to be really enabled, call, e.g., PsychRTBox\('Enable', handle, 'lighton'\); instead, as that function will wait until the trigger is really active.

-Trigger events are special: If a trigger has been received, the box auto\-disables the trigger input, preventing reception of any further trigger events, until the trigger gets reenabled.
+Trigger events are special: If a trigger has been received, the box auto-disables the trigger input, preventing reception of any further trigger events, until the trigger gets reenabled.
 The trigger gets reenabled on many occasions if it has been enabled once via the PsychRTBox\('Enable', ...\); command, e.g., at each call to PsychRTBox\('Start'\); or PsychRTBox\('Clear'\).
-If you want to enable the trigger on\-the\-fly, then this function is your friend.
+If you want to enable the trigger on-the-fly, then this function is your friend.

-The reason why light trigger auto\-disables itself is because a typical CRT display monitor would generate such trigger signals at the rate of video refresh, once your stimulus is displayed, e.g., at a rate of 100 Hz.
+The reason why light trigger auto-disables itself is because a typical CRT display monitor would generate such trigger signals at the rate of video refresh, once your stimulus is displayed, e.g., at a rate of 100 Hz.
 Usually you only want to know one defined timestamp of initial